pierre-rouleau/pel/README.rst

     provides several useful commands and setup shells for system that you can access with Emacs Tramp.

+See `Comparing PEL configuration logic to DOOM and Spacemacs`_ for a comparison of PEL to DOOM and Spacemacs.

 PEL keeps evolving.
 I use it to  maintain my Emacs configuration on several macOS and Linux systems and also under Windows (whenever I have to use it).